 To build the capacity of a community, it is important to identify and reinforce existing skills, knowledge and resources, as well as bringing new skills and tools, strengthening the abilities and confidence of people and community groups.
 The training required can be very varied and needs to be adapted to each project and community.
 It may involve interpersonal, communicational and organisational skills, as well as specific skills such as identifying and managing malnutrition, producing local food, promoting good hygiene habits, health prevention or defending human rights.

-As well as running participatory workshops and provide training to communities, we also traing health providers and other professional groups in areas of management of malnutrition.
+As well as running participatory workshops and providing training to communities, we also train health providers and other professional groups in areas of management of malnutrition.